The Non Parametric Reconstruction of Binary Black Hole Mass Evolution from GWTC-4.0 Gravitational Wave Catalog: Conclusions

-Our analysis yields tentative but consistent evidence for mass dependent evolution.
-The linear evolution coefficient $p_1(m)$ is consistent with zero for lower mass systems ($m \lesssim 30\,M_\odot$), but becomes increasingly positive at higher masses.
-In particular, the highest mass bins show tentative evidence that massive black holes were relatively more abundant at earlier cosmic times.
-By contrast, the quadratic term $p_2(m)$ remains consistent with zero across all mass ranges, indicating that a linear description suffices up to the redshift range $z \sim 1$ currently probed by LVK observations.
+Our analysis yields very mild evidence for mass-dependent evolution.
+The linear evolution coefficient $\rm{p_1(m)}$ is consistent with zero for lower mass systems ($\rm{m \lesssim 30\,M_\odot}$), but becomes increasingly positive at higher masses.
+In particular, the highest mass bins show very mild indications that massive black holes may have been relatively more abundant at earlier cosmic times.
+By contrast, the quadratic term $\rm{p_2(m)}$ remains consistent with zero across all mass ranges, indicating that a linear description suffices up to the redshift range $\rm{z \sim 1}$ currently probed by LVK observations.

 These results are qualitatively consistent with theoretical expectations for metallicity driven evolution: low metallicity environments at high redshift suppress stellar winds, allowing the formation of more massive stellar cores and correspondingly heavier black hole remnants.
 The lack of detectable evolution for lower mass systems suggests that their formation channels are less sensitive to environmental variations, consistent with robust core collapse pathways.
 The approximately linear trend indicates gradual, metallicity driven changes over cosmic time rather than abrupt evolutionary transitions.
-This result agrees with the probability of different formation channels, we found in GWTC-4.0 using phase-space, showing that above approximately $45$ M$_\odot$ there is an indication of a different population of BBHs \citep{Afroz:2025ikg}.
+This trend is qualitatively consistent with the probability of different formation channels inferred from phase-space analyses, showing that above approximately $45$ M$_\odot$ there is an indication of a different population of BBHs \citep{Afroz:2025ikg}.

-Beyond these specific findings, this work demonstrates the power of non parametric approaches for GW population inference.
+Beyond these specific findings, this work demonstrates the power of non-parametric approaches for GW population inference.
 Unlike parametric models, which may obscure or bias subtle features, our Taylor expansion framework provides a flexible yet interpretable means of capturing population trends while fully correcting for observational selection effects (see Section~\ref{sec:Framework}).
-The method’s ability to reveal tentative mass dependent evolution highlights its value for future analyses with larger datasets.
+The method’s ability to probe possible mass-dependent evolution highlights its value for future analyses with larger datasets.